dabster108/dabster108/README.md

 - 📫 How to reach me **3108dikshanta@gmail.com**

-- ⚡ Fun fact **I play basketball and is and also intrested in complicated programming**
+- ⚡ Fun fact **I play basketball and I am also intrested in complicated programming**

 ## 🚀 Languages and Tools: